shashankd98/Semi_Cosmo/README.md

 /PLUTO/AGN_feedback : AGN feedback run for M_0=10^{14} M_\odot, \epsilon = 10^{-4} <br />

 Data analysis (pyPLUTO) files:  <br />
-(the variable wdir should be pointed to the working directory) /Visualization/coolcores.py : plots the time-averaged density and standard deviation for the AGN feedback run.  <br />
+(the variable wdir should be pointed to the working directory) <br />
+/Visualization/coolcores.py : plots the time-averaged density and standard deviation for the AGN feedback run.  <br />
 /Visualization/baryon_fraction.py : calculates the baryon fraction <br />
 /Visualization/snapshots.py : plots snapshots for the 2D runs <br />